This is the multi-page printable view of this section. Click here to print.

 • Select if you want to apply the same settings to all servers being installed

-• Select a pre‑created VPC, Subnet, IP, and Public NAT
+• Select pre-created VPC and Subnet, IP, Public NAT

-• The Public NAT feature is available only when the VPC is connected to an Internet Gateway.
-If you check Use, you can select from reserved IPs in the VPC product’s Public IP.
-For details, see Create Public IP.
+• Public NAT function can be used only if VPC is connected to Internet Gateway.
+If you check Use, you can select from IPs reserved in Public IP of VPC product.
+For details, refer to Create Public IP

-Network > Server-specific SettingsRequiredNetwork settings where servers generated by the service are installed
+Network > Per Server SettingsRequiredNetwork settings where servers created in the service are installed

-• Select if you want to apply different settings per installed server
+• Select if you want to apply different settings to each server being installed

-• Select a pre‑created VPC, Subnet, IP, and Public NAT
+• Select pre-created VPC and Subnet, IP, Public NAT

-• The Public NAT feature is available only when the VPC is connected to an Internet Gateway.
-If you check Use, you can select a reserved IP from the VPC product’s Public IP.
-For more details, see Create Public IP.
+• Public NAT function can be used only if VPC is connected to Internet Gateway.
+If you check Use, you can select from IPs reserved in Public IP of VPC product.
+For details, refer to Create Public IP

-• Since the access policy is set for the IP entered on the page, a separate Security Group policy setting is not required
+• Since access policy is set for IPs entered on the page, separate Security Group policy setting is not required

-• To delete an entered IP, click the x button next to the entered IP
+• To delete entered IP, click the x button next to the entered IP

-• Use: set day of week, start time, and duration
+• If you select Use, set day of week, start time, and duration

-• It is recommended to set a maintenance period for stable DB management.
-Patch work will be performed at the set time, causing service interruption.
+• It is recommended to set a maintenance window for stable DB management.
+Patch work is performed at the set time and service interruption occurs

-• If set to not use, Samsung SDS is not responsible for issues arising from unapplied patches.
+• If set to Not Used, Samsung SDS is not responsible for problems caused by not applying patches.

 Table.
 MySQL(DBaaS) Service Configuration Items

-• Database configuration required information input Enter or select the required information in the area.
+• Enter or select the required information in the Database Configuration Required Information Entry area.

 Required

-• Start with an English letter, use English letters and numbers, and enter 3 to 20 characters
+• Start with English letters, enter 3 to 20 characters using English letters and numbers

-• An account with the same name is also created on the OS
+• Account with that name is also created in OS

-• Restricted Database usernames can be checked in the Console
+• Restricted Database usernames can be checked in Console

-• Enter 8-30 characters including letters, numbers, and special characters ( excluded)
+• Enter 8 to 30 characters including English letters, numbers, and special characters (excluding " )

-Database Password ConfirmationRequiredRe-enter the same password to be used when accessing the DB
+Database Password ConfirmRequiredRe-enter the password to use when accessing DB identically

-• Select Use to set backup file retention period, backup start time, Archive backup cycle
+• Select Use to set backup file retention period, backup start time, and Archive backup cycle

 • Select backup start time

-• The minutes (minutes) at which the backup is performed are set randomly, and the backup end time cannot be set
+• Minutes when backup is performed are set randomly, and backup end time cannot be set

-• Archive backup frequency is recommended at 1 hour.
-Selecting 5 minutes, 10 minutes, or 30 minutes may affect DB performance
+• Archive backup cycle of 1 hour is recommended.
+If you select 5 minutes, 10 minutes, 30 minutes, it may affect DB performance

-• View button to click to view detailed information of the parameter
+• Click the View button to check detailed information of parameters

-• Parameters can be modified after DB creation is completed, and after modification the DB must be restarted
+• Parameters can be modified after DB creation is completed, and after modification, DB must be restarted

 Required